 Days 2–4: Tarangire National Park

-Today we transfer by road to Tarangire National Park, with our first exhilarating wildlife drive en route to Oliver’s Camp.
-Seldom-visited Tarangire, the “Baobab Capital of the World,” teems with wildlife.
-Herds of up to 300 elephants scratch the dry riverbed for underground streams while migratory wildebeest, zebra, buffalo, impala, gazelle and eland crowd the shrinking lagoons and wild dog roam the plains.
-Tarangire is also the one place in Tanzania where we regularly see dry-country antelope such as the oryx and gerenuk.
+Set off by road this morning for Tarangire National Park, with our first exhilarating wildlife drive en route once we enter the park bounds.
+Tarangire, the “Baobab Capital of the World,” teems with wildlife.
+Herds of up to 300 elephants scratch the dry riverbed for underground streams while migratory wildebeest, zebra, buffalo, impala, gazelle and eland crowd the shrinking lagoons.
+Tarangire is also one place in northern Tanzania where we occasionally see dry-country antelope such as oryx and gerenuk.
 Our remote camp in the southern reaches of the park is perfectly positioned for viewing some of Africa’s densest wildlife concentrations.
 Though far from the standard safari circuit, our deluxe tented camp spares nothing in comfort, from hot showers to gourmet dining in view of a crackling campfire under the stars.
 Diverse activities include wildlife drives, guided walking safaris, bush breakfasts, picnic lunches beneath a baobab tree, and sundowner cocktails followed by game drives after dusk to see nocturnal wildlife.

-Day 5: Lake Manyara & Ngorongoro Highlands
+Day 5: Tarangire / Ngorongoro Highlands

 Day 6: Ngorongoro Crater

-Days 7 & 8: East Central Serengeti—Namiri Plains
+Days 7 & 8: East Central Serengeti

-Day 12: Serengeti / Arusha / Depart
+Day 12: Northern Serengeti / Arusha / Depart

-Physical Rating: Easy
+Physical Rating: Easy to Moderate